yahoo/elide-doc/pages/guide/v5/04-analytics.md

 A **semantic model** is the view of the data you want your users to understand.
 It is typically non-relational (for simplicity) and consists of concepts like tables, measures, and dimensions.
 End users refer to these concepts by name only (they are not expected to derive formulas or know about the physical storage or serialization of data).

 A **virtual semantic layer** maps a semantic model to columns and tables in a physical database.
-Elide’s virtual semantic layer accomplishes this mapping through a [HJSON](https://hjson.github.io/) configuration language.
-HJSON is a human friendly adaptation of JSON that allows comments and a relaxed syntax among other features.
+Elide’s virtual semantic layer accomplishes this mapping through a [Hjson](https://hjson.github.io/) configuration language.
+Hjson is a human friendly adaptation of JSON that allows comments and a relaxed syntax among other features.
 Elide’s virtual semantic layer includes the following information:

  * The defintions of tables, measures, and dimensions you want to expose to the end user.
  * Metadata like descriptions, categories, and tags that better describe and label the semantic model.